UNN hails Vanguard on objective reportage - Nigeria Today

 By Dennis Agbo

-Also, the Head, Mass Communication Department of the university, Dr Ifeanyi Anorue, said Vanguard had been very useful to the university as most students preferred to go to the newspaper for their internship.
+Also, the Head, Mass Communication Department of the university, Dr. Ifeanyi Anorue, who spoke on the occasion, said that Vanguard had been very useful to the university as most students preferred to go to the newspaper for their internship.

 “Most of our students go to Vanguard for their internships and they do well when they come back, so, we have been partners in progress and we are happy for that ,” Anorue said.